embrace-io/embrace-docs/docs/product/network-rollup-rules.md

 Custom rules are applied on the backend on a going forward basis.

+# Rules Reference

+We currently provide the following patterns:

+* `«wildcard»` - Matches any single path segment
+* `«**»` - Matches any number of path segments
+* `«ext:file_extension»` - Matches a string ending with a period and a 2 to 5 character extension.

 # Sample Use Cases

 ### Collapsing High Cardinality Fields